-On a recent conference call with executives, I heard a complaint that’s become far too common:
+On a recent conference call, I heard a complaint that’s become far too common:

 “The candidate had a great resume and passed all the interviews and tests, but then HR found a picture on Facebook of him at a beer festival…so we couldn’t hire him.”

 As a Business Psychologist specializing in assessing candidates for jobs, I embrace the importance of making sound hiring decisions based on fair, reliable, and valid data.
 Most HR professionals recognize the importance as well.
 Yet, posts on social media are not fair, reliable, or proven to be valid …so why are they too often given more merit in hiring decisions than everything else by people who should know better?

 A classic social psychology experiment, devised by Solomon Asch in 1951, may shed some light on what’s happening.
 A 1970s version of the experiment can be seen at https://youtu.be/NyDDyT1lDhA.
 In summary: